A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Additional Simulation Results

 \subsection{Neighborhood Interference}

-Identification with our approach requires some negative controls but remains applicable in the presence of partial interference.
+Our identification strategy accommodates partial interference, provided suitable negative controls are available.
 To illustrate this, we examine spatial neighborhood interference, where the outcome at each location is influenced not only by the local exposure but also by the exposures of its three nearest spatial neighbors.
-We assume the following linear model:
+Specifically, we assume the following linear model:

-where $\bar{D}_{it}$ denotes the average exposure from the three nearest neighbors, $\beta_1$ captures the direct (local) effect, and $\beta_2$ describes the indirect (spillover) effect.
-We generate $100$ spatiotemporal datasets under this model, assuming $N=50$ spatial locations, $T=200$ time periods, $M=4$ unmeasured confounders, and true effects $\beta_1 = 1$ and $\beta_2 = 0.5$.
+where $\bar{D}_{it}$ denotes the average exposure from the three nearest neighbors, $\beta_1$ captures the direct local effect, and $\beta_2$ is the indirect spillover effect.
+We generate $100$ spatiotemporal datasets, assuming $N=50$ spatial locations, $T=200$ time periods, $M=4$ unmeasured confounders, and true effects $\beta_1 = 1$ and $\beta_2 = 0.5$.
 Here, we compare three methods for estimation: (i) standard DML without unmeasured confounder adjustment, (ii) the IFE estimator, and (iii) the proposed factor confounding estimator.
-In Figure~\ref{fig:sim_interference}, we show that both naive DML and IFE are biased in estimating $\beta_1$ and $\beta_2$.
-In contrast, the factor confounding approach provides nearly unbiased estimates of both direct and indirect effects, while also achieving lower variance than IFE.
+Figure~\ref{fig:sim_interference} shows that both naive DML and IFE are biased in estimating $\beta_1$ and $\beta_2$.
+In contrast, the factor confounding approach provides nearly unbiased estimates of both effects, while also achieving lower variance than IFE.